 Well, it's fuzzy footage to begin with and it goes by pretty fast.
 The film is set in New York but we get a brief glimpse of the flashing marquee of the Million Dollar Theatre, 307 S. Broadway, in "Footlight Parade" with Jimmy Cagney and Joan Blondell (Warner Bros., 1933).
 We're speeding by on the bus to put on a Chester Kent prologue in some unnamed New York City theatre.

-See our pages on the Million Dollar Theatre for a history of Sid Grauman's first Los Angeles theatre.
+See the pages about the Million Dollar Theatre on the Los Angeles Theatres site for a history of Sid Grauman's first Los Angeles theatre.

 Our bus trip also gives us a glimpse of another theatre on the other side of the block, the Central Theatre at 314 S. Broadway.
 See our listing for the Central Theatre on our Broadway Theatres page for more about that now-vanished venue.
 What's on the marquee?
 Difficult to tell.